jjhelmus/nmrglue/doc/source/tutorial.rst

     :scale: 50

-Alternately, the `object-oriented interface <https://matplotlib.org/tutorials/introductory/lifecycle.html>`_  from matploltib can be used.
+Alternately, the `object-oriented interface <https://matplotlib.org/tutorials/introductory/lifecycle.html>`_  from matplotlib can be used.
 This is especially useful when make more complicated plots.
 The above example would look something like this:

     >>> import matplotlib.pyplot as plt
     >>> dic, data = ng.pipe.read("test.ft")